 On the free Basic plan, the phone tracks offline, but there is no cloud and no other device to sync with.
 Backups are local-only (and via the manual Export Excel / CSV feature).

-Plus and up adds the cloud and multi-device sync.
-The Apple Watch sync, the iPad sync, and the web sync all light up.
+Plus and up adds the cloud and multi-device sync between your mobile devices, Apple Watch and iPad included.
+Access from the web app is a Pro feature on top.

 Real Scenarios